WSRE Public Inspection Files & Policies

 WSRE annually completes an EEO Public File Report in compliance with the Federal Communications Commission's rules.
 This report is posted on the station's website for public access to the information and provides information about vacancies within the past year, along with information about how the vacancies were advertised to assure exposure to diverse groups of job seekers.
 In addition, the report describes the station's participation in job fairs.
 During the last EEO reporting period two vacant positions were filled with minority applicants.

 The station will continue to recruit interns for the internship program from varying race, gender and cultural backgrounds.
-Because interns are recruited from the student population of the Pensacola State College, the pool of applicants for internships represents the diversity of the population.
+Because interns are recruited from the student population of Pensacola State College, the pool of applicants for internships represents the diversity of the population.

 All hiring for station positions is done through the Human Resources department of Pensacola State College following the requirements of PSC Procedure 430 to ensure diversity.
 All steps of the hiring process are reviewed by the HR department for compliance with EEO requirements.
 Proposed membership of hiring committees is reviewed by HR for balance of race and gender.
-In addition, all
+In addition, all applications are reviewed for qualifications and HR requires that any minority qualified applicants who are as qualified as the least-qualified non-minority applicant are afforded the opportunity for an interview.
+The station will continue to follow this process in the upcoming year.

 Online Public File Carriage Statement